General Information about the Parcel Tax

 On May 6, 2014, voters of the Cupertino Union School District approved Measure A that calls for the renewal and consolidation of both the Measure B and C parcel taxes.
 Measure A maintains the same rate previously approved by both Measures B and C. Measure A is an eight-year parcel tax of $250 per year effective July 1, 2015 and expiring June 30, 2023.
 It continues to offer the same exemptions as previous measures.
 A parcel is defined as any unit of land in the District that receives a tax bill from the Santa Clara County Tax Collector's Office.

 The funds collected from the parcel tax can only be expended on purposes approved by the voters.
 One element of the parcel tax is the implementation of an independent Citizens' Oversight Committee to provide accountability.
+Click here to view the full text of Measure A.

 For additional information, please contact, Chris Jew, CUSD's Chief Business Officer, via email or at (408) 252-3000 x61-424.